crowddynamics/optimal-guided-evacuation/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3824028.svg)](https://doi.org/10.5281/zenodo.3824028)

-Research code and data (for data click on DOI identifier) used in von Schantz & Ehtamo "Minimizing the evacuation time of a crowd from a complex building using rescue guides".
-The repository includes code for simulation, data analysis and visual representation of data.
+Research code and data (for data click on DOI identifier) used in von Schantz & Ehtamo. (to appear). <em>Minimizing the evacuation time of a crowd from a complex building using rescue guides</em>.

-Folders in the repository:
+The paper presents a procedure for solving the minimum time evacuation from a complex building using rescue guides, and this repository is its implementation.
+The crowd is modeled with the physics-inspired agent-based social force model.
+The solution procedure is a combined Monte Carlo simulation and genetic algorithm (GA).
+The GA iteratively searches for the optimal evacuation plan, while the evacuation plan is evaluated with Monte Carlo simulations.

+The repository includes codes for the GA, simulation and a graphical user interface (GUI).
+The folders in the repository:
 * crowddynamics-simulation contains files for running the GUI
 * crowddynamics-qtgui contains the files that build the GUI
 * crowddynamics contains all files for simulating the movement of a crowd
 * genetic algorithm includes files to run the genetic algorithm
 * simulation files includes files specific for the simulating the conference building and hexagon-shaped area

+The evacuation simulation is implemented in Python and the GA are bash scripts that were run on a high performance computing cluster.
+It should be noted that the procedure is currently computationally very demanding.

 See the "readme.txt" file in each folder for a more detailed overview of the codes in each folder.
 The repository is based on research assistant Jaan Tollander's codes https://github.com/jaantollander/crowddynamics and https://github.com/jaantollander/crowddynamics-qtgui, which he created when he was working in our research group in Aalto University School of Science, Department of Mathematics and Systems Analysis summers 2016 and 2017.